OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 * Little modifications to play with

 The main purpose of the vertex shader is to modify the position of the vertices.
 So if you add constant to the position input, you should see the triangle move to the top-right of the screen.
+SIMPLE TRANSLATION AND BEGINING ROT ?

 ~~~ html
 <script id="firstVshader" type="x-shader/x-vertex">